 - In the second season of Haiyore!
 Nyarko-san, Mahiro and his Unwanted Harem discover a Boys' Love doujin with him as the "star."
 The three aliens start fighting over it; Nyarko and Hasta want it for their own purposes, while Kuko wants to sell it on a space auction website.
 Mahiro ends up settling the debate by buying the book himself and burning it.

 - Not played for laughs in one episode of Yu-Gi-Oh!
 ZEXAL, where the villain (well, the Brainwashed and Crazy pawn of the Barians) is a manga writer, and his Evil Plan to defeat Shark involves kidnapping Rio and using a supernatural Field Spell to make the battle resemble the outline for his manga (with a Downer Ending where Shark not only fails to rescue Rio, but she dies as a result).
 Yuma even refers to this as a "dumb fanfic" in the dub, and Shark has to agree with that.
 (After Rio simply wakes up when he calls to her, the Field Spell's effect breaks and Shark is able to pummel the guy at his leisure.)

 - In Empowered, Emp tries to get a bit of revenge at certain Superhomies for their constant belittling of her by having them discover slash fanfics about them.
 It backfires, as after the initial shock the Superhomies think it's flattering that people find them attractive enough to write such things.

-- In the first All-New, All-Different Avengers annual, Kamala Khan (herself a fic writer before becoming an actual superhero) is horrified to discover fanfics of herself and her teammates.
-It starts with a love triangle involving herself, the new Spidey and Nova and gets worse from there.
+- However, in the first All-New, All-Different Avengers annual, shes horrified to discover fanfics of herself and her teammates.
+It starts with a love triangle involving herself, the new Spidey, and Nova, and gets worse from there.

 - Let's start with the biggest example: Those Lacking Spines.